jakekgrog/NeuralNetwork/README.md

-# Neural Network
+# LogicNet
-A simple Neural Network for predicting XOR operations in python
+A simple Neural Network for predicting Logical operation outputs in python

 Accuracy ~ 99.7%